Skip to content

 • We will not fund staff salaries or CPD.

-• You must provide a short evaluation about the impact the grant you received had on the children.
+• You must provide a short evaluation about the impact the grant had on your students.

-• Partnership projects between schools will only be considered if all parties sign the application.
+• Partnership projects between schools will be considered if all parties sign the application.

 IMG_6919